i-am-SR/CSE_535_Mobile_Computing/README.md

 	The videos will be saved in a folder heirarchy [ Group Number -> ID -> Signs -> videos ].
 These details are taken from the home screen.
 	If the folder heirarchy doesnt exist, it will be created.
 The file is saved as [ GESTUREName_(Practice Number)_USERLASTNAME.mp4 ] on the cloud.
 	The app navigates back to Screen 1 once the upload is successful.

+The second phase of this projec that classifies ASL gestures using a RESTful API is located at : https://github.com/i-am-SR/RESTful_API_to_classify_ASL